Boris Johnson calls on UK to go back to work in plan to ease lockdown - Local News 8

 “The basic message, stay alert, just isn’t clear enough and the Prime Minister’s statement raises just as many questions as it answers,” he said in remarks to the BBC.

-The message to “stay alert,” which Johnson announced earlier Sunday on Twitter, has been met with criticism and ridicule on social media, for its vagueness.
+The message to “stay alert,” which Johnson announced earlier Sunday on Twitter, has been met with criticism, and ridiculed on social media, for its vagueness.

 Lack of unity across country